cfengine/documentation/reference/promise-types/access.markdown

 This body template allows users to control the content of reports collected by the Enterprise Database Server, and allows users to strip unwanted data (e.g. temporary variables from reporting).

+Report content can be differentiated between hosts that are controlled by the class expression on access promiser.

+If more than one select statement applies to the same host, all of them are applied.

+Usage of this body is only allowed in conjunction with using `resource_type => "query"`, as this is the resource type that is being affected.

+**Type**: `body report_data_select`

 **Example**: